cockroachdb/docs/src/current/v24.1/molt-fetch.md

 To retry a specific table, reissue the initial `molt fetch` command and include the fetch ID and a continuation token:

 {{site.data.alerts.callout_success}}
-You can use `molt fetch token list` to list all active continuation tokens.
+You can use `molt fetch tokens list` to list all active continuation tokens.
 Refer to [List active continuation tokens](#list-active-continuation-tokens).
 {{site.data.alerts.end}}

 {% include_cached copy-clipboard.html %}